 With the Gravity Defyer G-Defy Might Walk you can walk and run longer since it exempts you from the stress and fatigue that hits the feet every time you land.
 It also has an extra roomy toe box that keeps bunion pain at bay.
-You will have enough room to wiggle your toes.

 The best thing about this shoe is that it has a 30-day trial period.
 If you don’t like the pair, you can send them back without feeling guilty of walking into a running shoe store.

 - Helps to manage plantar fasciitis, bunion, and diabetes pain

 - The toe box is wide and roomy